Digital twinning of self-sensing structures using the statistical finite element method: Results and discussion

-As shown in Figure~\ref{fig:pYgivYpred}, along the west I-beam, with only measurement data from the east I-beam taken into account, the predictive strain distribution \mbox{$p(\widehat{\ary y} | \ary y)$} is different from the prior FE computed strains $p(\ary P \ary u)$ and the measured strains.
+As shown in Figure~\ref{fig:pYgivYpred}, with only measurement data from the east I-beam taken into account, the predictive strain distribution \mbox{$p(\widehat{\ary y} | \ary y)$} differs from the prior FE computed strains $p(\ary P \ary u)$ and the measured strains.
 Its mean~$\overline{\widehat{\ary y}}_{\ary y}$ lies mostly in between the mean of the prior~$\ary P \overline{\ary u}$ and the measured strains.
 The 95\% confidence regions of the predictive strain distribution and the prior have almost the same width.
-Hence, even at locations where there is no measurement data available, the statFEM analysis is able to improve the FE prior by utilising measurement data available from other parts of the bridge superstructure.
+Hence, even at locations where there is no measurement data available, statFEM is able to improve the FE prior by utilising measurement data from other parts of the bridge.